top of page

 • User manuals

-The need to track these documents is an attempt by states to regulate radiation safety and prudent practices.
-It is good in theory, but in reality, it is more of a footnote in the back of the minds of administrators and staff.
+The need to track these documents stems from states’ efforts to regulate radiation safety and promote prudent practices.
+It sounds great in theory, but in reality, it often becomes a footnote in the minds of administrators and staff.

-The qualifications of an RSO vary from state to state, however most must have a relative degree and minor experience.
-The unspoken attributes that these individuals should have are: attention to detail, project management, organization, and good communication.
-This is because if an inspector visits the clinic or practice, they may require staff to produce important and relevant documents.
-If these documents are not organized and available, the clinic stands to be cited for a violation of radiation safety standards.
+The qualifications for an RSO vary from state to state.
+However, most require a relevant degree and some experience.
+Beyond formal qualifications, there are unspoken attributes that these individuals should possess: attention to detail, project management skills, organization, and good communication.
+Why?
+Because if an inspector visits the clinic, they may ask staff to produce important documents.
+If these documents aren’t organized and readily available, the clinic risks being cited for violations of radiation safety standards.

-As a specialist, I've worked with nearly all the states on various radiation safety issues of.
-Unfortunately, a lot of these sticking points that are characteristic of state inspectors are explicitly connected to their personalities and individual zeal.
-Up as you might expect some states don't give a care about what documents you have or who manages them.
-And yet others wish to monitor every move that you make.
-It is helpful to understand which barrel you reside in.
+As a specialist, I've worked with nearly all the states on various radiation safety issues.
+Unfortunately, many sticking points characteristic of state inspectors are tied to their personalities and individual zeal.
+Some states may not care about your documents or who manages them, while others may want to monitor every move you make.
+Understanding which category your state falls into can save you a lot of headaches.

-As the old saying goes, there is more than one way to skin a cat.
-While the physician can serve as the RSO, he can delegate duties to his associates to assist in compiling and managing these x-ray records.
-As in the case of The Radiology Coach, you can hire assistive services, or flat pay a specialist to serve as your RSO so that you can wash your hands and focus on what is more important to you.
+As the old saying goes, there’s more than one way to skin a cat.
+While a physician can serve as the RSO, they can also delegate duties to associates to help compile and manage x-ray records.
+In cases like The Radiology Coach, you can hire assistive services or pay a specialist to serve as your RSO.
+This way, you can focus on what truly matters to you.

-It is easy to set up your x-ray department with your x-ray machine, digital images, packs storage, remote radiology readings, etc.. but the proactive management of state compliance mandates is usually placed on the back burner, due to a long legal bylaws and ambiguous concepts.
-Even though radiologic technology is embedded within the medical field, the specialty has terminology and language specific to itself.
-These terms, acronyms, and technological jargon make it very difficult to comprehend exactly what states are looking for when reviewing clinics.
+Setting up your x-ray department with machines, digital images, storage, and remote radiology readings is straightforward.
+However, the proactive management of state compliance mandates often gets pushed to the back burner.
+Why?
+Because of lengthy legal bylaws and ambiguous concepts.
+Even though radiologic technology is embedded within the medical field, it has its own terminology and jargon.
+This can make it challenging to understand exactly what states are looking for when reviewing clinics.

-We encourage clinics to make it easy on themselves and elicit help from specialists who are experienced, or at the very least understand the technology and terms to effectively bring the clinic into compliance.
-We're not selling the doctors short, but we do recognize that they have more than enough on their plate to invest hours and hours to bring their x-ray department to standard.
+We encourage clinics to make things easier for themselves by seeking help from specialists who are experienced or, at the very least, understand the technology and terms needed to bring the clinic into compliance.
+We’re not underestimating the doctors, but let’s face it: they have more than enough on their plates without spending hours trying to bring their x-ray departments up to standard.

 X-ray compliance is a year-round investment.
-Compiling and managing documentation is a dynamic activity that has constant changes.
+Compiling and managing documentation is a dynamic activity that requires constant attention.
 It must be monitored regularly.
-In addition, a schedule should be constructed for critical preventive maintenance measures, image quality evaluation, equipment performance evaluations, lead protection procedures and more.
+Additionally, a schedule should be constructed for critical preventive maintenance measures, image quality evaluations, equipment performance evaluations, lead protection procedures, and more.

-Our services are a combination of available material, research, and consulting.
-We provide remote services to encompass coaching, management, and training.
-Whether you need our help or not we encourage due diligence when managing your radiology department.
+Our services combine available material, research, and consulting.
+We provide remote services that encompass coaching, management, and training.
+Whether you need our help or not, we encourage due diligence when managing your radiology department.
 If you fail to do this, it may come back to zap you.
 Pardon the pun.

 Comments